There is massive opportunity today for technology and services providers in healthcare data management and healthcare claims processing.

 And the reasons for increased spending?

 The Cures Act calls for standardizing and streamlining access to patient information.
 This rule will provide patients full access to their electronic health information (EHI) at no cost to them.
 This is part of an attempt by HHS to drive innovation and competition amongst providers.
-It requires massive, new data integrations.
+It requires massive, new data integrations that use transactional data.

 Why AI in Healthcare Data Management is Increasing